SERG-Delft/REMLA/assignments/a2-operate-a-webapp.md

 # {{ page.title }}

-This assignment is a continuation of A1.
+In this assignment, you will migrate your project to Kubernetes and enabling monitoring.
-You do not have to create new repositories, instead, extend and evolve the existing files, repositories, build pipelines, ...
+The assignment is a continuation of A1, you do not have to create new repositories, instead, extend and evolve the existing files, repositories, and build pipelines.

 ## Extend Webapp